-Working capital is the primary component when it comes to a business’s operational competency and growth potential.
+Working capital is the primary component (before permanent working capital) when it comes to a business’s operational competency and growth potential.
 Managing it efficiently not only ensures that short-term requirements are met adequately but also sets the stage for achieving long-term objectives more efficiently.
-So, when running a business, it is essential to both understand the concept of working capital & its types as well as learn of ways to manage it effectively.
+So, when running a business, it is essential to understand the concept and ways to manage it effectively.

-Based on periodicity, any business usually requires two primary types of working capital to finance its operations –
+Based on periodicity, any business basically requires two primary types of working capital to finance its operations –

 While permanent working capital is a broader term, its classification provides a more nuanced understanding of it.